SUSTAINABILITY

 Australian wool

 Both the AirWeave skin and filter media utilises Merino wool that has been sourced exclusively from Australia.
-Reducing the reliance on petrochemical plastics.
+This reduces our reliance on petrochemical plastics.

 no single use plastics